 Bachelor of Science Programs

-The Department of Civil and Environmental Engineering offers a Bachelor of Science in Civil Engineering (BSCE) and a Bachelor of Science in Geological Engineering.
+The Department of Civil and Environmental Engineering offers a Bachelor of Science in Civil Engineering (BSCE), a Bachelor of Science in Environmental Engineering (BSEnvE), and a Bachelor of Science in Geological Engineering.
 Our undergraduate programs provide our students with a foundation of technical knowledge, design principles, data analysis and interpretation, communication and leadership skills, and teamwork.

 Bachelor of Science Program Options